virgesmith/pico-crypto-key/README.md

 If this step fails, try upgrading to a more recent version of pip.

-The project file [pyproject.toml](./pyproject.toml) reflects the current hardware library versions.
-Change as necessary.
+You will then need to:

-- Toolchain (arm cross-compiler) and [pico-sdk](https://github.com/raspberrypi/pico-sdk): See [here](https://www.raspberrypi.org/documentation/pico/getting-started/) for more info on getting set up if necessary, and download and extract a release, e.g. [1.4.0](hhttps://github.com/raspberrypi/pico-sdk/archive/refs/tags/1.4.0.tar.gz)
+- install the compiler toolchain (arm cross-compiler) and [pico-sdk](https://github.com/raspberrypi/pico-sdk), see [here](https://www.raspberrypi.org/documentation/pico/getting-started/).
+NB This project uses a tagged release of pico-sdk, so download and extract e.g. [1.4.0](hhttps://github.com/raspberrypi/pico-sdk/archive/refs/tags/1.4.0.tar.gz)

-- Download and extract [tinyusb](https://github.com/hathach/tinyusb/releases/tag/0.13.0).
+- download and extract a release of [tinyusb](https://github.com/hathach/tinyusb/releases/tag/0.13.0).
 Replace the empty `pico-sdk-1.4.0/lib/tinyusb` directory with a symlink to where you extracted it, e.g.

   ```sh
   cd pico-sdk-1.4.0/lib